RULES AND POLICIES

 Please note: Security restrictions are critical to airport safety and will take top priority in every instance.
 Unauthorized access to a restricted area of the airport will result in arrest and denial of future access.

-The observation deck at the airport provides a view of the airfield and aircraft gate positions.
-The deck is located in the passenger terminal main hall on the mezzanine level, above the entrance to Concourse A. There is also an outdoor public viewing area located immediately south of the airport on Kraft Avenue.
+The observation deck at the airport provides a view of the portions of airfield and some aircraft gate positions.
+The deck is located in the passenger terminal main hall on the mezzanine level, above the exit from Concourse A. There is also an outdoor public viewing area located immediately south of the airport on Kraft Avenue.

 The areas leased by the airlines and other tenants are under the control of those entities, and news media access must be approved by the appropriate tenant.
 These areas include, but are not limited to, ticket counters and associated queuing areas, shops, restaurants, and aircraft hangars and associated property.